Updated: American Philosophical Society Response to Novel Coronavirus COVID-19

 - The APS Members Meeting scheduled for April 23-25 has been cancelled.
 APS Members will be contacted directly about remote business meeting procedures.

-- All APS events and public programs are suspended through April.
+- All APS events and public programs are suspended until further notice.
 This includes public lectures, museum programming, Lunch at the Library, brown bag seminars, and other group events.

 - The opening of the 2020 APS exhibition Dr. Franklin, Citizen Scientist, originally scheduled for April 3, will be postponed until it is clear that it is safe to open to the public.